 d.
 Recommendations of the TRC.
 Recommendations of the TRC to the permitting authority shall be in writing and kept as part of the permanent record of the development application.
 In no case shall the recommendations of the technical review committee be binding on the planning board in its activities or decisions.
 The recommendation of the TRC shall be made available to the applicant prior to a decision by the permitting authority.

 e.
 Review of applications in an advisory capacity.
-The committee's responsibilities shall be to review the following applications if requested by the planning board, zoning board of review or the administrative officer:
+The committee's responsibilities shall be to review and provide an advisory recommendation any application under RIGL 45-23-27 if requested by the administrative officer.